Zane Okoro

-Zane Kola Okoro (born May 7, 2007) is an American professional soccer player who plays as a forward for NIFL Premiership club Coleraine, on loan from club Lincoln City.
+Zane Kola Okoro (born May 7, 2007) is an American professional soccer player who plays as a forward for club Tranmere Rovers, on loan from club Lincoln City.

 Early life

-Born and raised in Connecticut, United States, Okoro moved to the United Kingdom in 2018.
+Okoro was born on May 7, 2007 in Norwalk, Connecticut, United States.
+His mother is a British-Nigerian who was born in London, England, while his father was born in Nigeria.
+He moved to England in 2018.

 Club career

 Lincoln City

 On November 4, 2024, Okoro made his Imps debut against Chesham United in the first round of the FA Cup, replacing Freddie Draper, before having a hand in Lincoln's fourth goal of the game.
 He made his full professional debut against Manchester City U21 in the EFL Trophy netting the fourth goal of a 5–0 victory, becoming the second youngest goalscorer in the clubs history.
 During the 2024–25 season he spent a period of time on trial at Premier League side AFC Bournemouth.
 Okoro made his first league appearance on April 12, 2025, replacing Joe Gardner in the 68th minute in Lincoln's 1-1 draw against Shrewsbury Town.
 Following the end of the 2024–25 season, Lincoln City announced they had offered him a new contract to stay at the club.
 On the June 19, it was confirmed that Okoro had signed his first professional contract, signing a two-year deal with the option of a third.